azumbro/DriveFolderEmbedder/drive-folder-embedder/readme.txt

 == Installation ==
 - Option 1: Download the plugin zip directly from the Wordpress plugin repository here (https://wordpress.org/plugins/drive-folder-embeder/).
 You can then upload the zip file to the "plugins" directory of your Wordpress installation and activate it from the plugin menu.
-- Option 2: Select "Add New" from under "Plugins" on the left sidebar of the Wordpress admin dashboard and then search for "Drive Folder Embeder" in the search field.
+- Option 2: Select "Add New" from under "Plugins" on the left sidebar of the Wordpress admin dashboard and then search for "Drive Folder Embedder" in the search field.
 - Following installation, the plugin must be activated from the "Plugins" page on the Wordpress admin dashboard.

 == Usage ==
-- All plugin functionality is accessed through shortcodes in the format "[DriveFolderEmbeder]".
+- All plugin functionality is accessed through shortcodes in the format "[DriveFolderEmbedder]".
 Shortcode options are outlined below.
     - FolderID (required): The ID of the shared Google Drive folder from which to pull files.
         - To get your folder ID:
             - Share the folder in Google Drive with a public shared link (see the "Anyone with a link to the folder" section of https://support.google.com/drive/answer/7166529).